 Foundation Source will have your new foundation up and running in less than a week.
 Three steps, and we take care of the rest.

 Unlike a donor-advised fund, a private foundation is an independent legal entity over which you retain complete control.
-You have final say over how the foundation is governed, how foundation assets are invested, and which nonprofits to support.
+You have final say over all foundation operations.

-In addition to a wide range of options for philanthropic spending, foundation assets can be used for administrative expenses, some of which count toward the annual 5% minimum distribution requirement.
-These include foundation related travel, leasing office space, and paying family members who serve as directors or foundation staff.
+In addition to a wide range of options for philanthropic spending, foundation assets can be used for administrative expenses, including foundation related travel, leasing office space, and paying family members who serve as directors or foundation staff.

 Private foundations help unite families – who may be separated by distance, age, and interests – as they work together toward common philanthropic goals.
-The foundation can also serve as a training ground to teach values and skills to younger generations, such as leadership, teamwork, and investment management.
+The foundation can also serve as a training ground to teach values and skills to younger generations.

 A foundation can exist in perpetuity, attaching the family name to a legacy of giving that endures through the generations.